-Abandoned places in Korea
+Abandoned Places in Korea

 5. Abandoned Yongma Land Amusement Park

 Yongma is just one of the many old abandoned theme parks in South Korea.
-This unoccupied and decrepit funfair in Yongmasan has an eerie and haunting atmosphere, perhaps why it is the origin to many strange encounters such as the disembodied voice of a young girl.
+This unoccupied and decrepit funfair in Yongmasan has an eerie and haunting atmosphere, perhaps why it is the origin of many strange encounters such as the disembodied voice of a young girl.

 Yongma Land was closed down in 2011 after a young girl who died on one of the poorly constructed rides.
 Her suffering spirit is said to reside within these grounds, hopelessly wandering to seek out her mother and father.
 Spooky right!

-You can visit Yongma Land if you’re in Jungnang District; it’s about a 10 minute walk from Mangu Station.
+You can visit Yongma Land if you’re in Jungnang District; it’s about a 10-minute walk from Mangu Station.
 The current owner charges an entrance fee of 5000 won, with an additional 25,000 won if you want to go on the merry go round, but be careful of the young girl lurking in the shadows.

 Price: 5000 won